 Nursery children are working on developing their listening skills and sound discrimination, identifying rhythm and rhyme and hearing and saying the initial sounds in words.

 Reception children continue to build their listening and attention skills and are working in phase 3 of the Little Wandle phonics scheme.
 This term they will be learning the sounds ai, ee, igh, oa, oo, ar, or, ur, air, er and ear, which will be added to their keyring along with new tricky words.
 Please ensure these are practised at home.
-We are also focusing on letter formation and applying the sounds we have learned to write simple words.
+We are also focusing on letter formation and applying the sounds we have learned to write simple words and captions.

 Children listen to stories every day.
 Through our bank of core texts as well as many others, we will be focusing on building our vocabulary and developing our sentence structure so that we can sequence and retell stories.
 Our core fiction texts this term are: